-Dr Timms has a particular interest and specialised expertise in reconstructive surgery, particularly reconstructive breast surgery.
-His approach combines his significant experience with extensive consultation, care and compassion.
+Dr Timms has a particular interest and specialisation in reconstructive surgery, particularly reconstructive breast surgery.
+His approach combines his experience with consultation, care and compassion.
 He performs a number of reconstructive procedures, including:

 - Breast reconstruction (either immediately following mastectomy, or delayed)